friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\indentation_error_3.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: '''Should raise IndentationError'''
-       2:
-       3: if True:
-       4:       pass
-    -->5:     pass
+       5:     pass
               ^^^^

     Line `5` identified above is less indented than expected.